hmelo1/mygamelist/README.md

 * Browse games, add to lists and comment

-* Upload screenshots to AWS to cloud storage
+* (Temporarily removed) Upload screenshots to AWS to cloud storage

 * Chat with other users!